 It is even possible to come down with measles after vaccination, which is the case of a 2-year-old who got vaccine-related measles 37 days after receiving the MMR vaccine in 2013.11

 These facts show that measles vaccination is not just ineffective, but is also likely an unsafe way to prevent infection.
-Fortunately, there are safer ways to protect yourself and your family from this serious disease.
+Fortunately, there are safer ways to protect yourself and your family from this disease.

 How to Prevent Measles and Its Complications